hydra-synthetic-biology/protocols/transformation/Cas9::sgRNA Complex.md

 Workflow Information
 ---
-The output of this protocol is occasionally used during the hydra electroporation protocol
+The output of this protocol is used during the hydra electroporation protocol.
+Output of this protocol will be an input of electroporation protocol